dbruning/accord/README.md

 *Shim* and *Shim.Drawing* assemblies should be referenced, to ensure that the target specific version of each type is used.

 `WriteableBitmap`:s provide input and output to the imaging functionality in the WPF, Windows Store and Windows Store libraries.
-The target specific *Shim.Drawing* assemblies incorporates implicit cast operators between `WriteableBitmap` and `System.Drawing.Bitmap`.
+The target specific *Shim.Drawing* assemblies incorporates explicit cast operators between `WriteableBitmap` and `System.Drawing.Bitmap`.

 All image processing is performed on the mock `System.Drawing.Bitmap` class, `WriteableBitmap` objects should only be used as initial input to and final output from the image processing.